The Westwood Academy (Coventry) is a company limited by guarantee, registered in England and Wales, number 7700728.

 As a school, we aim to provide learning opportunities that will enable pupils to sustain their self-esteem in their learning experience.
 We want them to develop a capacity for critical and independent thinking and this is done through the teaching of the curriculum and other experiences, some noted on the following pages, organised for our pupils.

 We encourage our community to consider and celebrate the wonders and mysteries of life through events, lessons and seasons and we are actively involved in Community Cohesion events.
-In our 2010 Ofsted Inspection the Inspectors judged Community Cohesion as outstanding.
+Ofsted inspectors have judged our community work as

 CROSS OF NAILS AWARD

-Our School Gospel Choir is equally popular with pupils and some of them have joined the Cathedral Choir.
+Our School Choir is equally popular with pupils and some of them have joined the Cathedral Choir.
 The Westwood Academy has become a centre for peace and reconciliation, a place of Community Cohesion not just for our own school community but for the local and international community.
-Indeed we have developed links with China, Turkey, Kenya, Uganda, Russia and Germany.
-In the latter, we sent a team of pupils, staff and community members to visit our partner school in 2013,

 Our pupils have been involved in Peace jam for a number of years, and in 2010 they met with Jose Ramos Horta and became Peace jam Ambassadors and in the words of Archbishop Desmund Tutu “it seemed like a crazy idea at the time, but it has gained momentum and made a huge, huge difference in the lives of many young people, by giving them hope and direction.”